 If you have missing teeth, implants are the closest replacement option to having your natural teeth back.
 Dental implants mimic natural tooth structure, strength, and appearance.
-At Virginia Oral, Facial & Implant Surgery, Dr. Gocke, Dr. Nguyen, and Dr. McAdams place implants safely, comfortably, and precisely.
+At Virginia Oral, Facial & Implant Surgery, Dr. Gocke and Dr. McAdams place implants safely, comfortably, and precisely.

 What Is a Dental Implant?